ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 ## Implement CordioHCIDriver:

-Include an HCI driver for the BLE module used by the target, and a factory function which creates the BLE instance you use.
+Include an HCI driver for the BLE module used by the target, and a factory function that creates the BLE instance you use.

 ### Create source folder